danielgalanrodriguez/dotnet_codeChallenge_DanielGalan/dotnet_codeChallenge_DanielGalan/README.md

 To test the update of a user I always update the user with id 1.

 To test the elimination of a user, a new user is created and then deleted.
 I wanted to delete the user created to test the registration this would be my goal if I had more time.

+### Logging Framework

+I use the Logging extension provided in .NET core because it is the most simple way to display logs that I have found.

+I used it to check the endpoint hits from the controller.